Predicting the First Response Latency of Maintainers and Contributors in Pull Requests: Study Design

 \subsection{Studied Projects}

-To ensure that we have enough historical data for our study, we seek large and popular open-source projects with a rich history of pull-based development.
+To ensure that we have enough historical data for our study, we seek popular open-source projects with the largest histories of pull-based development.
 For this purpose, we rely on GitHub as a pioneer in supporting pull-based development and the largest open-source ecosystem \citep{github_state_2022}, which has also been the subject of numerous code review studies \citep{badampudi_modern_2023, davila_systematic_2021}.
 To identify such projects, we use the number of stars as a proxy for the popularity of the projects \citep{borges_whats_2018} and retrieve the list of the top 1,000 most-starred projects.
-Among these projects, we select the top 20 with the highest number of PRs to focus on the largest and most popular software projects. \Cref{tab:projects} provides an overview of the projects that we selected for our case study.
+Among these projects, we then select the top 20 with the highest number of PRs. \Cref{tab:projects} provides an overview of the projects that we selected for our case study.
 In summary, the selected projects have thousands of PRs (median of 42,630), thousands of stars (median of 52,226), hundreds of contributors (median of 3,240), tens of maintainers (median of 201), and years of pull-based development history (median of 106 months).
 Additionally, these projects span multiple application domains and programming languages, providing a more diverse selection of projects for our case study.
 We collected the timeline of activities for the selected projects on December 1st, 2022.
 The timeline of activities of PRs is provided by the GitHub API \citep{github_rest_2023} and includes the details (e.g., type, actor, and time) of all the events (e.g., commits, comments, and resolutions) that occurred during the lifecycle of a PR \citep{github_timeline_2023, github_pulls_2023, github_issues_2023}.